ifwe/autogrow/README.md

 var app = angular.module('MyApp', ['tagged.directives.autogrow']);
 ```

-Then simply add the `tagged-auto-grow` attribute to any `textarea` that is wired
+Then simply add the `tagged-autogrow` attribute to any `textarea` that is wired
 up with `ng-model`.
 Style the textarea as usual, and it will grow automatically
 as the user types.